Kameleon21/Home-Heating-System/README.md

 ## 1. Overview

 This project implements an IoT-based environmental monitoring system for a home office environment.
 It collects data from multiple sensors connected to a Raspberry Pi, transmits the data to Azure IoT Hub, processes it in the cloud, and visualizes it through a responsive web dashboard.

+### Personal Motivation

+As someone who spends significant time working from my home office, I wanted to create a system that helps me maintain an optimal working environment.
+I've noticed that factors like temperature, humidity, light levels, and air quality significantly impact my productivity and well-being.

+Too often, I would find myself feeling tired or unfocused without understanding why, only to later realize the room had become too warm, too dark, or poorly ventilated.
+By creating this IoT monitoring system, I can now:

+- Track environmental conditions throughout my workday
+- Identify patterns that affect my comfort and productivity
+- Make data-driven decisions about when to adjust heating, lighting, or ventilation
+- Create a healthier, more comfortable workspace based on actual measurements rather than subjective feelings

+Beyond solving my immediate needs, this project allowed me to explore how IoT technologies can create meaningful improvements in everyday life through continuous monitoring, cloud-based processing, and accessible visualization of environmental data.

+The dashboard for this project is publicly accessible through GitHub Pages, allowing me to monitor my home office environment from anywhere with internet access.

 <img width="1368" alt="Dashboard Preview" src="https://github.com/user-attachments/assets/9a63d566-608d-49a7-bc8c-b51b48fb0dfe" />
 *Home Office IoT Dashboard displaying sensor data*